 Chrome’s incognito mode will also allow web services, search engines, or internet providers to see:

 - Your IP address, which can be used to identify the general area you’re in

 - Your activity, when you use a web service

 - Your identity, if you sign in to a web service, such as an email account

 This will happen even when you use a VPN.
 If you’re logged into a Google account on your browser, Chrome will remember your location.
 They’ll share that information with the sites you visit, regardless of whether or not you use a VPN.
 This means websites will still be able to block you based on your Google account’s location.

 Safari is the second most popular web browser in the world.
 Many people have invested in Apple’s ecosystem, with a huge variety of products all linked to one account.

-The “private” browsing mode on Safari will not save your search history but it will not protect you from the following:
+The “private” browsing mode on Safari will not save your search history but it has some drawbacks:

 Above all else, it won’t stop websites from using browser fingerprinting techniques to identify you with near-accuracy.

 Microsoft has the oldest web browser out of the most popular choices for internet users.
 Internet Explorer was originally launched in 1995, but it didn’t have a private mode until 2009.
 Now, Microsoft has the newly developed browser, Edge, which has taken on a more refined look than IE and has completely replaced the old web browser.